clement-sciascia/docs/pages/cloud/dedicated/vrack_configuring_on_dedicated_server/guide.en-gb.md

 ---
-title: 'Configuring the vRack on your dedicated servers'
+title: Configuring the vRack on your dedicated servers
 slug: configuring-vrack-on-dedicated-servers
 excerpt: 'Help on how to configure the vRack on two or more dedicated servers'
-section: 'Network Management'
+section: Network Management
 ---

 **Last updated 21st June 2018**